 They call their new launches the next-gen version of the cult favorite that put them on the map.
 The 70% organic formula contains Zinc Oxide and Titanium Dioxide for sun protection, is Hawaii reef friendly and Oxybenzone and Octinoxate Free.
 Major major improvement!
 It also contains powerful skincare ingredients like Prickly Pear Extract and Buriti Oil and is fragrance free aside from a slight oat scent.

 The Zatik Solar Mineral Sunscreen SPF 30 is a gentle, soothing sunscreen made of organic and biodegradable ingredients.
 The vegan and ph balanced formula feels like a lightweight to medium-weight, hydrating lotion (at least compared to the very emollient and rich buttery sunscreens I often test).
 Zatik Mineral Sunscreen has no fragrance and I can see how this sunscreen would be ideal for sensitive and oily skin types.

 I initially tested this out on dry, bare skin and found that the sunscreen applied unevenly and required a ton of rubbing in (my skin type is dry/combo).
 It absolutely needs a few drops of face oil underneath before applying – a tip I received from BeautyFindsAdventures.
 Once I started applying face oil before slathering this sunscreen on, it applied and absorbed perfectly.

 Because it’s so lightweight it feels weightless on skin.
-There is no white cast, but I noticed the formula only has 10% non nano zinc oxide so I’m not sure how the spf reached a level of 30.
+There is virtually no white cast, but I noticed the formula only has 10% non nano zinc oxide so I’m not sure how the spf reached a level of 30.
 It provides more of a matte finish for me (again I have dry skin) with just a bit of dewiness.
 I think this is a great sunscreen option to try if you have sensitive, acne-prone or oily skin.
 If you have dry skin you may even like it if you make sure to apply a bit of face oil before.

 Shop Zatik Solar Mineral Sunscreen on Amazon here.